afpineda/NuS-NimBLE-Serial/README.md

     ...
 }
 ```

+In the previous example, the data pointed by `*receivedData` will **not remain valid** after `onWrite()` has finished to execute.
+If you need that data for later use, you must make a copy of the data itself, not just the pointer.
+For that purpose, you may store a copy of the `pCharacteristic->getValue()` object.

 Since just one object can use the Nordic UART Service, you should also implement a
 [singleton pattern](https://www.geeksforgeeks.org/implementation-of-singleton-class-in-cpp/).